Isotope geochemistry: Helium-3

-All degassed helium is lost to space eventually, due to the average speed of helium exceeding the escape velocity for the Earth.
+All degassed helium is lost to space eventually, as it is less dense than the atmosphere and thus steadily rises until subject to charge exchange escape.
 Thus, it is assumed the helium content and ratios of Earth's atmosphere have remained essentially stable.

 It has been observed that 3He is present in volcano emissions and oceanic ridge samples.
 How 3He is stored in the planet is under investigation, but it is associated with the mantle and is used as a marker of material of deep origin.

 Due to similarities in helium and carbon in magma chemistry, outgassing of helium requires the loss of volatile components (water, carbon dioxide) from the mantle, which happens at depths of less than 60 km.
 However, 3He is transported to the surface primarily trapped in the crystal lattice of minerals within fluid inclusions.

 Helium-4 is created by radiogenic production (by decay of uranium/thorium-series elements).
 The continental crust has become enriched with those elements relative to the mantle and thus more He4 is produced in the crust than in the mantle.